-Unfortunately, there are a number of significant obstacles which need to be overcome before that goal can be realised.
+There are several significant obstacles which need to be overcome before that goal can be realised.
 They include:

 - a backlog of delayed prior year audit opinions which are still outstanding;